snekbeater/scrambpy/README.md

 ## Image quality:
 Slight scramble will produce a near identical descrambler image.
 Scramb.py scrambles 8x8 blocks to best encounter effects of jpeg artifacts.
 Nevertheless the heavy scrambler will produce a grid like structure in bright (esp. red/blue) regions of the descrambled image.
-This happens because of color subsampling in JPEG by the factor 2.
+This happens because of color subsampling in JPEG by the factor 2 and in a scrambled image, blocks of brigthness and darkness now lie next to each other when in the original image they do not.

 You can circumvent that with the -2 option, blowing up the image by 2x.
 While descrambling, it will automatically be reduced to the original size.